cfrg/draft-irtf-cfrg-vdaf/draft-patton-cfrg-vdaf.md

 * Prio+ [AGJOP21] has the client upload XOR shares and then has the servers convert them to additive shares over a number of rounds.

-The remainder of this document is structured as follows:s
+The remainder of this document is structured as follows:

 * {{daf}} defines Distributed Aggregation Functions (DAFs), which distribute the computation of an aggregation function among a set of aggregators in order to